mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 The role of play as leading activity is explored by Gutierrez [@gutierrez_learning_2019-1] to facilitate movement between sites of learning (Addressing issues of motivation and positive affect, ).
 DROP?
 OR REREAD.

 Playtesting acted as a stimulus and incubator for emerging socio-cultural practices prompting me to ask if suitable affordances be added to the design to encourage their further growth in line with Gutiérrez's valuing of the inclusive, diverse properties of hybridity in practices [@gutierrez_rethinking_1999].

-#### Interventions to accelerate and facilitate the process of repertoire blending

-Drawing on the concept of zones of proximal development, Stone and Gutiérrez [@stone_problem_2007-2, p.51] underline the importance of explicit creation of "zones of competency" where learner's identities can develop.
-In this learning design several such interventions served this purpose.

-One intervention already described in Chapter 6 was the structuring of GDP collection around the MDA game framework as a way to allow choice of different approaches drawing on aesthetics, dynamics and mechanics of the game.

 **Supporting identity development via playtesting processes**